 Apply for admission online through the Peralta Colleges website, www.peralta.edu, and select the college of choice.
 Please follow the Open CCCA instructions to complete and submit the online admission application.
-Once submitted, a message is sent via Peralta email or an email assigned by Open CCCA, providing instructions for logging onto the Passport Student Center for enroll in classes.
-Students must also complete enrollment, orientation, and counseling requirements.
+Once submitted, a message is sent via Peralta email or an email assigned by Open CCCA, providing instructions for logging onto the Passport Student Center to enroll in classes.
+Students are highly encouraged to complete orientation, and counseling requirements.
 Detailed instructions may be found online and in the printed schedule of classes.
 On-campus assistance for online registration is available in the Welcome Center in Building R, Room 105.